-Gift vs. Grant Characteristic Grant Gift Intent Public Good Charitable intent; No quid pro quo General Specific line of work that Donor may restrict to a follows a plan, particular School, Department, proposal/narrative/work plan County or to an endowment or submitted scholarship Benefit Fulfill mission or interest areas Philanthropic Description Each party receives An unconditional transfer of commensurate value cash which is irrevocable, voluntary and non-reciprocal Reporting Usually has reporting No financial, technical or requirements and/or progress reporting required, restrictions on how the money may be kept informed as an may be spent indication of good stewardship No restrictions on use of funds Time Period Normally has a period of No specific time period performance (starting and end dates) Funding Unused funds may be required Normally all money is received to be returned to the funder; at the beginning, but many be
+Gift vs. Grant Characteristic Grant Gift Intent Public Good Charitable intent; No quid pro quo General Specific line of work that Donor may restrict to a particular School, Department, follows a plan, proposal/narrative/work plan County or to an endowment or submitted scholarship Benefit Fulfill mission or interest areas Philanthropic Description Each party receives An unconditional transfer of commensurate value cash which is irrevocable, voluntary and non-reciprocal Reporting Usually has reporting No financial, technical or requirements and/or progress reporting required, restrictions on how the money may be kept informed as an may be spent indication of good stewardship No restrictions on use of funds Time Period Normally has a period of No specific time period performance (starting and end dates) Funding Unused funds may be required Normally all money is received to be returned to the funder; at the beginning, but many be

-ather times this is rate noid in installments, and
+othor time on this is well - poid in installer sets, see

 other times this is not a paid in installments; any

 requirement remaining funds do not need

 to be returned to the funder

 Purpose Transfer money or something No deliverables; Institution

 of value in order to accomplish decides specific ways money

 a public purpose will be used

 Proposal Specific statement of work, General purpose, no formal

 • work plan, protocol or specific work plan or proposal

-aims
+aims Trom prairies proposas

 Competitive or Non- Non-competitive

-competitive
+competitive Non-compentive

 Terms and May include specifics on Has no contractual

+Conditions 1 -

 Conditions publication, inventions, requirements; only conditions

-Conditions intellectual property, are broad as in support of
+intellectual property, are broad as in support of

 equipment, etc. endowments, scholarships,

-equipment, etc.

 infrastructure or general

-Figaal Formal financial accounting support
+support

 Fiscal Formal financial accounting No formal fiscal accountability

-Responsibility Comerciale by building to the state
+Responsibility

 Fund Separately budgeted and Can be comingled into one

 Treatment accounted for fund for same purpose

-Source Government, Quasi- Foundations, Corporations,
+Source Government, Quasi- Foundations, Corporations, Individuals

-government entity, matching Individuals
+government entity, matching

 for a government-funded

 project, Foundations,

 Corporations, Associations

 Institutional All projects which require No human subjects, vertebrate

 Review Boards Institutional Review Board animals, infectious agents,

-review radioactive materials, third-
+INCVICW Boards review radioactive materials, third-

+Teview

 party proprietary materials,

 infectious agents or other

 materials or subjects requiring

 institutional approval are

 involved

 Tax Treatment Qualify as charitable

 contribution by donor

 Employees Can pay salaries; must comply No salary dollars; no

 with Davis Bacon and related commitment of personnel

 Acts effort on project

 Authorized Normally requires None required

-Organizational
+Organizational ·

 Representative

 Signature

 Indirect Sources allowing indirect costs The funding source has no

 Costs/F&A (F&A) are automatically written policies regarding

-00313/1°QA grants.
+JUUIJI grants.
 If the organization indirect costs.

-•

-does not allow indirect costs,
+does not allow indirect costs, maneot costs.

+· ·

+the every is not evitore attended

-the award is not automatically
+the award is not automatically a gift.

-1 a gift.